 What a day!
 We recently held a fantastic cooking class at the Sydney Seafood Cooking School at the famous Sydney fish markets. on the menu was, of course loads of seafood, but also lots of Bertolli Olive Oil.
 We just love olive oil, but a lot of people get confused about which type of olive oil they should use.
-The idea is to . . . → Read More: Recipe: Kingfish Ceviche, for Bertolli at the Sydney Seafood Cooking School
+The idea is to use Extra Virgin Olive Oil . . . → Read More: Recipe: Kingfish Ceviche, for Bertolli at the Sydney Seafood Cooking School

 There is no better way to hide vegetables, than in dessert.
 This cake is super moist, full of natural sugar from the beets, and has the most spectacular rich dark red colour.
 Just don’t tell the kids what’s inside

 The cake went down a treat at our recent dinner party at Ronald McDonald House in Westmead.
-Only one kid (with . . . → Read More: Recipe: Chocolate Beetroot Cake with Berries ‘n’ Cream, for Ronald McDonald House
+Only one kid (with a very refined palate) picked up that there . . . → Read More: Recipe: Chocolate Beetroot Cake with Berries ‘n’ Cream, for Ronald McDonald House

 Treat your mum this mothers day with this delicious east-meets-west dessert that will tantalise her tastebuds!